 - We check that all SO statuses are set to their Final Status

-The cloning options tab enables you to make a copy of the sales order as a new proposal.
+The cloning options tab enables you to copy the sales order as a new proposal.
 This process is helpful if you have a production builder, for example, doing the same prewire package in the next home he builds for you.
 You have two cloning options available:

-This button will create a copy of the Sales Order but saved it as a Proposal.
+This button will create a copy of the Sales Order but save it as a Proposal.
 The new Proposal will have all the details from the original Sales Order, including global modifiers and parts & accessories in Designer.
 Please note that the customer information and any change orders are not included in the new Proposal.

 The Advanced tab gives you control over several Sales Order processes for this particular sales order.
 You can also override certain defaults set in the software settings on this tab.

 - Misc Parts Cost % – This dropdown field allows you to set how much of the Miscellaneous Parts Modifier you are collecting is cost.
 The modifier, set during proposal creation, cannot be modified.
 But the cost can.
 For example, you might have a 5% Misc Parts modifier that charges 5% of all parts to cover incidentals and consumables.
-If you put a 50% value in the Misc Parts Cost % box, half of the 5% modifier will be calculated as the cost for the purpose of commission and job costing reports.
+If you put a 50% value in the Misc Parts Cost % box, half of the 5% modifier will be calculated as the cost for commission and job costing reports.